department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/implementing-design-work.md

 ## Use design system utilities

 Sometimes you will need to modify certain default properties of a component depending on how it scaffolds with nearby elements.
-Use [utilites]({{ site.baseurl }}/foundation/utilities) instead of writing new CSS.
+Use [utilities]({{ site.baseurl }}/foundation/utilities) instead of writing new CSS.

 <div class="do-dont">
 <div class="do-dont__do">